pharo-open-documentation/pharo-wiki/README.md

 # Pharo wiki

-Wiki for the Pharo programming language and development environement.
+Wiki for the Pharo programming language and development environment.

 - [Pharo tips and tricks](#pharo-tips-and-tricks)
   * [Sections](#sections)